An annotated digest of the top "Hacker" "News" posts for the second week of September, 2016.

 A Google updates some old python to new python.
 Hackernews takes the opportunity to pretend that Google invented spellcheck -- a concept not disproved by what passes for literature review from the original author.
-Everyone is amazed he met his blistering 21st-century webscale performance goal of ten words per second.
-The author defends his work by casually mentioning he didn't try very hard.
-Nobody mentions -- even once -- Lorinda Cherry, presumably because she did not work at Google.
+Everyone is amazed to see met this blistering 21st-century webscale performance goal of ten words per second.
+The author defends the work by casually mentioning not having tried very hard.
+Nobody mentions -- even once -- Lorinda Cherry, presumably because Lorinda Cherry did not work at Google.
 In accordance with federal law, someone has ported this to Rust.

 September 10, 2016 (comments)